 Edibility and Culinary Use

 The berries of Amelanchier are edible and ripen in mid summer.
 They taste similar to blueberries and can be eaten many ways.
 They are delicious raw and even after eating many berries there is no unpleasant aftertaste.
 They can also be used in pies and jams.
+Here is a recipe for Amelanchier Muffins.
 The Saskatoon Berry( Amelanchier alnifolia ) is a traditional Native American food used in the making of Pemmican which is a high calorie food that preserves well for long journeys.
 The leaves were also sometimes used to make tea.

 Amelanchier is a very nutritious plant for two primary reasons.
 One reason is that it contains many different vitamins and minerals, some in relatively high concentrations, to help reach your recommended daily values.
 It’s like a natural Daily Vitamin pill.
 Some of the vitamins, minerals, and nutrients it contains include: Dietary Fiber, Riboflavin, Manganese, Calcium, Magnesium, Iron, Vitamin C, Vitamin E, Biotin, and others.
 The second reason Amelanchier is considered to be healthy is that it contains polyphenol antioxidants similar to blueberries and a number of other fruits.

 If you have an Amelanchier planted or plan to plant one be cautious of one fungus that is easy to control.
 There is a fungus that attacks the leaves and fruit and makes the plant useless but the fungus also requires a juniper (including eastern red cedar) as a secondary host.
 Amelanchier will not do well planted anywhere near a juniper, but other than that issue it does not have many health concerns since it is a native plant.